How to Implement a Digital Device Contract With Your Kids

 3. Viewing restrictions: YouTube Restricted Mode allows parents to filter out any mature content from their child's feed.
 This mode uses community flagging, age restrictions, and other signals to identify and filter out potentially harmful content.
 Keep in mind, Restricted Mode may not catch all inappropriate content, so it’s important to still keep a close eye on what your child is viewing on YouTube.

-4. Monitoring apps: Third-party monitoring apps like BrightCanary can help parents monitor their child’s activity on YouTube, flagging concerning content and alerting parents when their child has been exposed to anything harmful.
+4. Monitoring apps: Third-party monitoring apps like BrightCanary can help parents monitor their child's activity on YouTube, including YouTube Kids.
+The app uses AI to flag concerning content and alert parents when their child has been exposed to anything harmful.
 Monitoring tools are a simple and effective way to keep your child safe online.

 The Bottom Line